 Submitting Application Materials:

-Official academic records/transcripts are required from the institution which the student received or will receive Bachelor’s, Master’s, Professional and Doctoral degrees.
-Transcripts from community/junior colleges, for non degree and study abroad coursework will not be reviewed by Rackham.
+Rackham Graduate School requires that official electronic or paper transcript/documents be sent to Rackham only after an offer of admission is made.
+They must be submitted by the end of the first term of enrollment.
+Official transcripts/documents are required from all institutions which the student received or will receive Bachelor’s, Master’s, Professional and Doctoral degrees.
+Transcripts from community/junior colleges, for non-degree and study abroad coursework will not be reviewed by Rackham.
 Unofficial transcripts will not be processed.
 Scanned images of official transcripts that are uploaded into the online application will be considered unofficial.
-Applicants are required to have official transcripts sent from degree-granting institutions to:

 Rackham Graduate School